ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 </config>
 {% endhighlight %}

 Ok, so what have done here?
-To register a router we need to add to this: `<router id="standard">`, and if we wanted an admin router we do this: `<router id="admin">
+To register a router we need to add to this: `<router id="standard">`, and if we wanted an admin router we do this: `<router id="admin">`.
-`.
 Simple.
 Next we define our route.
 The id attribute is simply an identifier, it should be unique.
 The frontName attribute is going to be the first part of the URL, in the completes example our URL is /helloworld/index/index/.
 This maps to Controller/Index/Index.php.
 The URL structure is as follows: /moduleFrontName/controller/action/param1/param2/param3.

 With our route registered, now we can create our Controller action.
 This is something else that has changed in Magento 2 in comparison to 1.x in a fairly major way.
 Now, instead of specifying a controller class, which has multiple `[actionName]Action()` methods, you now have a class for each action, which implements a `execute` method.
-Heres the code:
+Here is the code:

 File name: `app/code/Ashsmith/HelloWorld/Controller/Index/Index.php`